CS2103JAN2017-W14-B2/main/docs/UserGuide.md

     * Note that `Alltasks` and `Done` categories are built-in categories of TaskBoss and are labelled with a different colour.
     * Categories are automatically sorted based on alphabetical order, with the exception of `Alltasks` being always on top and `Done` at the bottom of the panel.
     * When the user adds a task, the task is automatically included in `Alltasks` category.
-    * When the user marks a task done, the task is automatically moved to `Done` category.
+    * When the user marks a task done or terminates a task, the task is automatically moved to `Done` category.

 2. **Task List Panel**<br>
 Displays a list of tasks under a particular category, if specified.
 Otherwise, it displays all tasks that exist in Taskboss.<br>